Reviews You Can Rely On

 Usability

-We gave useability 15% of the total score of the Manifest.
 We examined this metric by sizing up each option's features and ease of use over the course of several weeks.
 This option scored very well, coming in at the top.

 Unlike some of the other Giro models that we tested that were a little light on features, the Manifest is loaded with little details to make your ride a little bit easier and more enjoyable.
 The exterior packs a fully-adjustable visor with a wide enough range of movement to allow goggles to sit on the front of the helmet while climbing.
-It's mounted to the outer EPS shell with hex-head bolts that can be tightened down if you want to lock the visor in one position.
-There are textured rubber pads at the rear of the helmet to hold a goggle strap in place along with similar grippers in the interior of the EPS air channels to hold sunglasses in place on the top of the helmet.
+It's mounted to the outer shell with hex-head bolts that can be tightened down if you want to lock the visor in one position.
+There are textured rubber pads at the rear of the helmet to hold a goggle strap in place, along with similar grippers in the interior of the liner air channels to hold sunglasses in place on the top of the helmet.
 We found the eyewear grippers especially useful to avoid fogging up sunglasses lenses while huffing and puffing our way up the mountain.

 The Manifest's interior holds the already-discussed Roc Loc Trail harness, airflow channels, along with antimicrobial padding that discourages bacteria growth and keeps the helmet smelling fresh.
 The padding is held in place by small velcro patches and can be removed easily for cleaning.
-The list of features are rounded out with a Fidlock magnetic chin buckle.
+The list of features is rounded out with a Fidlock magnetic chin buckle.
 These buckles are getting more and more popular on modern high-end mountain bike helmets, and we're quickly growing to like them.
-It's super easy to buckle and unbuckle the helmet once you're used to the system, you can even do it one-handed, and the top side of the buckle contours nicely to the underside of the chin for a little bit of extra comfort.
+It's super easy to buckle and unbuckle the helmet once you're used to the system – you can even do it one-handed, and the top side of the buckle contours nicely to the underside of the chin for a little bit of extra comfort.

 Several features of the Manifest were useful, including the sunglasses holder